Patrice Bergeron: Post-retirement

+On June 18, 2026, the Bruins announced that they would retire Bergeron's no. 37 during the 2026–27 season.

+On June 22, 2026, it was announced that Bergeron was selected as a first-ballot inductee into the Hockey Hall of Fame class of 2026.

 International play

 Following his rookie season in the NHL, Bergeron was selected to play for Canada at the 2004 World Championships in Prague.
 He scored one goal in his international debut and won his first gold medal with Canada.

 The following year, Bergeron was chosen to the Canadian national junior team for the 2005 World Junior Championships in North Dakota.
 He was lent to the team from the Providence Bruins of the AHL, where he was playing due to the NHL lockout.
 Bergeron was eligible for the World Juniors the previous year as well but was not lent to the national team because he was playing in the NHL.
 He finished the tournament with 5 goals and 8 assists totalling 13 points over 6 games while playing on a line with Sidney Crosby and Corey Perry.
 He scored a goal in Canada's 6–1 gold medal victory over Russia.
 He finished the tournament as the leading scorer to earn MVP and All-Star team honours.
 By helping Canada win gold at the tournament, he became the first player to win a men's gold medal before winning at the junior level.

 Bergeron made his second appearance at the World Championships in 2006 and was reunited on a line with World Junior teammate Sidney Crosby, to whom he finished second in tournament scoring with 14 points.
 Bergeron was once again invited to play for Canada in the 2007 World Championships.
 He declined, citing he wanted to recover from injuries suffered during the NHL season.

 On December 30, 2009, Bergeron was selected to play for Canada for the 2010 Winter Olympics in Vancouver; he was the only player selected who did not receive an invitation to the selection camp earlier in the summer.
 Many commentators predicted Bergeron would play on a line with Crosby due to his previous experience with him at the World Juniors and World Championships, but he ended up as the 13th forward due to a groin injury incurred in Canada's first game.
 He played primarily on the penalty kill and in defensive-zone faceoffs.

 During the 2012–13 NHL lockout, Bergeron played for Lugano and competed for Canada at the 2012 Spengler Cup, along with teammate at the time, Tyler Seguin.
 Canada took gold in the event, and Bergeron scored the first goal in the first minute of a 7–2 Canada rout over Davos, and added three assists.

 Bergeron won his second gold medal with Canada at the 2014 Winter Olympics and was a member of Canada's championship team at the 2016 World Cup of Hockey, reunited on both occasions on a line with Sidney Crosby.